Canada 2026: Top 5 Emission Catalysts and Substrates for Alternative Fuels

 Frequently Asked Questions

-BASF Opaline Dual-Fuel Catalyst System features: Designed for gasoline and LPG/CNG dual-fuel engines with high hydrocarbon and CO conversion., Opaline washcoat technology lowers precious-metal loading for cost-effective durability., Compact system engineered for OEM integration and retrofit to meet modern emission standards..
+BASF Opaline Dual-Fuel Catalyst System is best for gasoline and LPG/CNG dual-fuel engines, designed for high hydrocarbon and CO conversion with Opaline washcoat technology to lower precious-metal loading for cost-effective durability.

 Conclusion